 This Grade II* listed Norman Church, located within rural Herefordshire, was closed to the public in 2008.
-To breath new life into church, RRA were approached to re-imagine the space to deliver new communityfocused potential, whilst retaining its liturgical use.
+To breathe new life into the church, RRA was approached to re-imagine the space and deliver a new community focused space, whilst retaining its liturgical use.

 Client:Brampton Abbotts Church Regeneration Group (BACRG)

 Location:Brampton Abbotts, Herefordshire

 St Michael’s and All Angels church has been fully restored and it is wonderful to see the building taking it’s place as a center for the community once again.
 (To see the details of the church restoration visit our St Michael’s and All Angels page.)

 The best way to preserve historic buildings is to keep them in use, however, the upkeep costs are not small, so a way to generate additional income to help with the bills is often vital.
 RRA first used this strategy in the hugely successful All Saints Church, in the centre of Hereford, with the inclusion of a café.
 For St Michael’s and All Angels Church our proposed intervention is to include a bakery and community space whilst retaining the liturgical aspect of the church for a number of functions throughout the church calendar.

 The proposed new use of the community bakery programme will service the local businesses as well as helping to fund the upkeep of the church.
 The space has been carefully considered to allow continuing regular worship and quiet contemplation, flexible community space and demonstration areas, for the new bakery business.
 This re-ordering process will ensure that the church is able to sustain itself for years to come, whilst continuing to provide worship and community-led activities.